Bringing Mindfulness to Your Meals

 - The taste after swallowing:

-What was the reason that you stopping eating this when you did?
+What was the reason that you stopped eating this when you did?

 What physical sensation(s) are you aware of currently?